Making LUKE+JACK accessible

 We will not play music and we will turn

-We will only illuminate lights that are necessary for health and safety (and to see products)
+We will only illuminate lighting that is necessary for health and safety and to see products

 We will turn off all coloured and flashing lights.